eolver/deploy-terraform-in-azure/README.md

 ![azure](https://s3.amazonaws.com/dev.assets.neo4j.com/wp-content/uploads/20180821105618/Microsoft_Azure_Logo.png)

-The object I set out to do was to use terraform to easily deploy infrastructure into Azure using Azure CLI
+The object I set out to do was to use terraform to easily deploy infrastructure into Azure using Azure CLI.
+In this case I will be deploying a loan balancer with 2 virtual machines.
+This is more to demonstrate how you can deploy infrastrucutre only using terraform in azure.

 ***